Reviewed By Joana Garrido DVM

 Marijuana contains high concentrations of tetrahydrocannabinol (THC).
 This is the compound that primarily causes intoxicating effects.

-On the other hand, Hemp has low amounts of THC and contains more cannabidiol, which does not get our furry friends stoned.
+On the other hand, Hemp contains low amounts of THC and high levels of cannabidiol, which doesn’t have psychoactive effects on dogs.

 Is Hemp Oil the Same as CBD Oil for Dogs?